CASFRI/CASFRI/docs/specifications/cas_specifications.md

 <br>

 <sup>2</sup>National Wetlands Working Group 1988.
 Wetlands of Canada.
-Ecological Land Classification Series No.Â 24.
+Ecological Land Classification Series No. 24.

 <sup>3</sup>Alberta Wetland Inventory Standards.
 Version 1.0.
 June 1977.
 L. Halsey and D. Vitt.

 <sup>4</sup> Alberta Wetland Inventory Classification System.
-Version
-2.0.
+Version 2.0.
 April 2004.
 Halsey, et. al.

 <br>

 ## Ecosite

 Ecosites are site-level descriptions that provide a linkage between vegetation and soil/moisture and nutrient features on the site.
 The detailed ecosite table is presented in Appendix 16.
 A common attribute structure for ecosite is not provided for CAS because ecosite is not available for most forest inventories across Canada nor can it be derived from existing attributes.
 An ecosite field is included in CAS to accommodate inventories that do include ecosite data.
 The original inventory attribute value is captured in CAS.
 For example some codes:
-Quebec = MS25S, Ontario = ES11 or 044 or S147N and Alberta =
+Quebec = MS25S, Ontario = ES11 or 044 or S147N and Alberta = UFb1.2.
-UFb1.2.

 <br>